rodumani/CS374/dp8/FinalReport.md

 -

 # Individual reflection
-Each member should write this part on their own, reflecting on their personal experience.
-Merge all members' mini-reports in the final report.
-Please answer the following questions:
+## Rohjoon Myung (20090336)
-## What part of the UI implementation did you contribute to?
+1. What part of the UI implementation did you contribute to?

-## What worked well and not in your team?
+2. What worked well and not in your team?
 How did you overcome any hurdle in teamwork?
 What lesson about teamwork did you learn that you might apply to your next team project?

-## Throughout the team-based design project experience, what did you learn about the user-centered design process and web-based GUI implementation?
+3. Throughout the team-based design project experience, what did you learn about the user-centered design process and web-based GUI implementation?

-# Individual reflection
-## Rohjoon Myung (20090336)

 ## Changje Jeong (20110846)
+1. What part of the UI implementation did you contribute to?

+2. What worked well and not in your team?
+How did you overcome any hurdle in teamwork?
+What lesson about teamwork did you learn that you might apply to your next team project?

+3. Throughout the team-based design project experience, what did you learn about the user-centered design process and web-based GUI implementation?

 ## Seongwon Lee (20150556)
+1. What part of the UI implementation did you contribute to?

+2. What worked well and not in your team?
+How did you overcome any hurdle in teamwork?
+What lesson about teamwork did you learn that you might apply to your next team project?

+3. Throughout the team-based design project experience, what did you learn about the user-centered design process and web-based GUI implementation?

 ## Seungmin Lee (20150566)

+1. What part of the UI implementation did you contribute to?

+2. What worked well and not in your team?
+How did you overcome any hurdle in teamwork?
+What lesson about teamwork did you learn that you might apply to your next team project?

+3. Throughout the team-based design project experience, what did you learn about the user-centered design process and web-based GUI implementation?